 Appraisal (outdated and obsolete): 97 acre Coquille Spit *

 Appraisal (outdated and obsolete): 111 acre oceanfront property near Bandon SNA *

 Letter to BLM inquiring about Bandon State Natural Area deed restriction

-Map: Whale Cove incoming property
+Map: Whale Cove property

 Whale Cove grant application (a federal grant explains the scenic value of the property)